 Balancing is the key

-It is clear that there are situations and projects that require doing things alone.
+It is clear that there are situations and projects that requires doing things alone.
 However, if we really want to flourish, we must learn to flourish as a team.
 Learning how to lose individually when necessary to win as a group is also important.

 For a former individualist like me, this has been one of the hardest lessons to learn.
 I still learn every day about myself and about those around me.
 Sometimes learning to fall individually to get up in a group is positive.
 If an ignorant like me has been able to start down this path, so can you.